-[Editor’s note: This story was previously published in February 2019.
-It has since been updated and republished by InvestorPlace staff.]
+[Editor’s note: “The 10 Best Cheap Stocks to Buy Right Now” was previously published in February 2019.
+It has since been updated to include the most relevant information available.]

 With the market up more than 20% since the late-December lows, the argument that stocks — at least some stocks — are back to being overvalued and overbought holds at least a little water.
 Others argue that the rebound rally has only just begun, and valuation isn’t yet a problem.